 Travel with a photocopy of your passport in the streets of Colombia don’t use the passport as i.d.
 Leave that at the hotel or hidden.
-But keep it on your person when traveling by bus as there are military and police road blocks and they will want to see the original.
+But keep it on your person when traveling by bus as there are military and police road blocks and they will would rather see the original.

 Wear a money belt

 Use the hotel safe when available.
-There are anti-theft , cloth portable safes in with combination locks, on the market.
+There are anti-theft , cloth portable safes with combination locks, on the market.
 Basically they’re bags made out of hard to cut materials that lock onto a fixed object in the hotel room.
-They’re not impossible to get into or get loose and run off with but it makes it the job harder and more time consuming.
+They’re not impossible to get into, or get loose and run off with, but it makes it the job harder and more time consuming.
 Personally, I never had any problem in Colombia with anything missing from my hotel room.
-I prefer to leave my valuables in a locked hotel room rather than hauling them with me onto the streets.
+Hostels can be a little more sketchy.
 Travelers have reported some problems with valuables disappearing in hostels.
+I always prefer to leave my valuables in a locked hotel room rather than hauling them with me onto the streets.

 Always keep an eye on your drink, never leave your drink unattended as someone may drop a horse tranquilizer in it and you’ll wake up in a whole other world.

 Stand there and make sure your bags get loaded into the bottom of the bus.
-Buses run fast and furious and more than one bag has been inadvertently left on the sidewalk and not loaded into cargo.
+Buses run fast and furious and more than one bag has been inadvertently left on the sidewalk and not loaded into the cargo hold.

 Don’t let people run off with your bags with the pretense they’re doing you a service helping you quickly catch a departing bus, train or boat.
 Most of the time these guys are harmless.
 They’re either getting paid by the transport company to grab your business from the competitors or they’re just looking for a tip.

 Don’t travel with even the smallest amount of drugs.
 There are police with dogs where you least expect them.
 This year in Colombia I saw a lot of drug sniffing dogs and police in the larger bus stations.
-Those dogs are good and the police have been stopping foreign tourists and making them unpack their bags right in the bus station.
+Those dogs are good and the police have been stopping foreign tourists and making them unpack their bags right in the middle of the bus stations.